 Commercial brokers and landlords will use two different numbers to describe the size of a space: Rentable Square Foot (RSF) and Usable Square Foot (USF).

-- Rentable Square Feet: This is the measurement of the entire space the tenant leases from the landlord, even including useless spaces (such as areas filled by walls) and spaces shared with other tenants.
+- Rentable Square Footage: Rentable Square Footage is the measurement of the entire space the tenant leases from the landlord, even including useless spaces (such as areas filled by walls) and spaces shared with other tenants (like stairwells and bathrooms).

-- Usable Square Feet: The area of the commercial space a tenant—and only that tenant—can use.
+- Usable Square Footage: Usable Square Footage comprises the area of the commercial space a tenant—and only that tenant—can use for desks, conference tables, etc.

-Simply put, loss factor is “the percentage difference between rentable area and usable area.”
-You can calculate loss factor by dividing the difference between the Rentable Square Foot and the Usable Square Foot by the Rentable Square Foot.
+Mathematically, loss factor equals “the percentage difference between rentable area and usable area.”
+In other words, you can calculate loss factor by dividing the difference between the Rentable Square Footage (RSF) and the Usable Square Footage (USF) by the RSF.

-Let’s go back to our example from the first paragraph and do the math in three easy steps:
+Let’s go back to our example from the first paragraph and use the loss factor calculation formula do the math in three easy steps:

 First, find the two essential numbers: Rentable Square Feet and Usable Square Feet.